jaghaimo/stelnet/README.md

 new intel tabs: Commodity, Market, and Storage.
 Each tab comes with its own interactive board that can be used to manage presented intel.

-## Boards
+## Available Boards

 ### Commodity

 Commodity board (formerly [Galactic Markets](https://fractalsoftworks.com/forum/index.php?topic=19383)) is used to display buying and selling prices among all known markets.
+It also hosts a Profit tab that can be used to find viable trade routes.

 ![Commodity](https://github.com/jaghaimo/stelnet/raw/master/images/commodity.png)